rutvik1503/DSA_ALONG_CPP/README.md

 ---

+## 📅 Day 05 : Some exercesize for the string data type

+### 📝 Files:

+#### **`String_Datatype.cpp`**
+This file contains a C++ program that demonstrates the use of the string data type.
+The program declares a variable name to store a string, takes input from the user for their name using cin, and then displays a personalized greeting message using cout.
+This program highlights basic string handling and user interaction in C++.

+---

 ## 💡 What You'll Learn:
 - **Basic Syntax & I/O Operations**: Understanding how C++ works and how to display/output data.
 - **Control Structures**: Mastering loops and understanding how to repeat operations efficiently.